A unifying Bayesian framework for adversarial robustness: Methodology

-Attempting to approximate \eqref{eq:op_predictive} directly, for instance by sampling, is often intractable: first, the joint space of covariates $\mathbf{x}_j$ and parameters $(\theta, \phi)$ is typically high-dimensional, posing a significant challenge for MCMC methods; second, if the stochastic adversarial channel $p(\mathbf{x}'_j | \mathbf{x}_j, \theta)$ is only accessible via sampling (as with a black-box simulator), the problem becomes one of likelihood-free inference, introducing further complexity.
-To develop a practical approach, we introduce a key simplifying assumption: test points $\mathbf{x}'_j$ provide negligible information about the global parameters, suggesting the approximation $p(\theta, \phi | \mathbf{x}'_j, \mathcal{D}) \approx p(\theta, \phi | \mathcal{D})$.
-We refer to the defense based on this simplification as {\em offline reactive}, as it relies on a fixed posterior learned offline.
-This decouples inference on parameters from inference on the latent input, allowing us to write the PPD (\ref{eq:op_predictive}) as a nested expectation
+Attempting to approximate \eqref{eq:op_predictive} directly, for instance by sampling from the full joint posterior $p(\mathbf{x}_j,\theta,\phi\mid \mathbf{x}'_j,\mathcal D)$, is often intractable.
+First, the joint space of covariates $\mathbf{x}_j$ and parameters $(\theta,\phi)$ is typically high-dimensional, posing a challenge for MCMC.
+Second, if the adversarial channel $p(\mathbf{x}'_j\mid \mathbf{x}_j,\theta)$ is only accessible through simulation, as with many black-box or optimization-based attacks, the problem becomes one of likelihood-free inference.